X0xx-1110/cssKnowings/README.md

  ### Usage

- * Download -> clone
+ * Download -> clone.
+Just a clone.
  * use .html and see the relative .css
- * Happy and feel free &
+ * Happy and feel free

  ### Targets

- * Be very good css.
+ * Be very good with css.
+All day.
- * See something new.
+ * See something new something like ideas.
  * Be happy.

  ### Conclusions